nwjs/chromium.src/chrome/android/javatests/src/org/chromium/chrome/browser/vr/adding_new_tests.md

 The general flow in tests will be:

-1. Load the HTML file with loadUrlAndAwaitInitialization - this ensures that any pre-test setup in JavaScript is completed.
+1. Load the HTML file with loadFileAndAwaitInitialization - this ensures that any pre-test setup in JavaScript is completed.
 2. Run some code on Java's side.
 3. Trigger some JavaScript code and wait for it to signal that it is finished.